modular-ml/wrapyfi/README.md

 * MQTT can be installed using pip: `pip install paho-mqtt`.
 The PUB/SUB pattern followed in our MQTT implementation requires a broker.
 The default broker used by Wrapyfi [broker.emqx.io](https://broker.emqx.io).
 However, this broker is not recommended for production use or for transmitting video/audio as it is a public online broker and requires an internet connection (not secure and suffers high latency).
 We recommend setting up a local broker using [Mosquitto](https://mosquitto.org/download/).
-A Dockerized bersion can be found [here](https://github.com/sukesh-ak/setup-mosquitto-with-docker).
-The broker must be running and the `WRAPYFI_MQTT_BROKER_ADDRESS` as well as `WRAPYFI_MQTT_BROKER_PORT` environment variables must be set to the broker's address and port respectively.
+A Dockerized version can be found [here](https://github.com/sukesh-ak/setup-mosquitto-with-docker).
+The broker must be running, and the `WRAPYFI_MQTT_BROKER_ADDRESS` as well as `WRAPYFI_MQTT_BROKER_PORT` environment variables must be set to the broker's address and port, respectively.
 When setting up a local broker with a username and password, they can be passed through the Wrapyfi method decorator as follows:

 ```python
 @MiddlewareCommunicator.register("NativeObject", "mqtt",